-See what the Dodow sleep aid can do for your sleepless nights
+Dodow sleep aid review | CNN Underscored

 As it expands, you inhale, and as it contracts, you exhale.
 When you follow along with this slow breathing, you allow your body to relax and help it enter a calmer neurophysiological state.
 This is often referred to as “rest and digest,” wherein the muscles relax, heart rate slows and the body generally conserves energy.
 You can use either an eight-minute or 20-minute light cycle and three levels of brightness.

-The Dodow device costs $59.99 from getdodow.
+The Dodow device costs $59.99 from mydodow.
 The company also has bundles that shave the individual unit prices.

 Straightforward design